-2.6.4 The rank of all members of the Appointment and Promotion Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured library faculty member.
+2.6.4 The rank of all members of the Committee on Library Personnel PolicyAppointment and Promotion Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured library faculty member.

-2.6.5 All members of the Appointment and Promotion Committee must hold continuing appointment except for the one non-tenured library faculty member.
+2.6.5 All members of the Committee on Library Personnel PolicyAppointment and Promotion Committee must hold continuing appointment except for the one non-tenured library faculty member.

-2.6.6 Library faculty members of the Appointment and Promotion Committee may not be candidates for promotion while members of the Committee.
+2.6.6 Library faculty members of the Committee on Library Personnel PolicyAppointment and Promotion Committee may not be candidates for promotion while members of the Committee.

-2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus Library or HSC Library).
+2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus LibraryUniversity Libraries or HSC Library).